 PAUL STANLEY: Yes, I believe so.

 You have now started the promotion of the album.
-There’s a “Hell or Hallelujah” single out, comic books, the MONSTER book, this promotional show, and tons of interviews to do here in U.K. Do you have plans to do some more promotional activities for the album in the near future?
+There’s a “Hell or Hallelujah” single out, comic books, the MONSTER book, this promotional show, and tons of interviews to do here in the U.K. Do you have plans to do some more promotional activities for the album?

-What is the state of KISSOLOGY 4….
+What is the current state of KISSOLOGY 4?
 Is it coming out this year?

 PAUL STANLEY: Yeah, yeah.

 Do you have plans to shoot a promotional video for “Hell or Hallelujah”?

 PAUL STANLEY: Yeah, there is.
 There’s been a talk about it, but… there will be a video.
 Although I don’t know when or what the approach will be, there will be a video.

 How about making a conceptual video this time?
 It’s been a long time since you last time did something like that?

 PAUL STANLEY: I don’t know, but hopefully you don’t see us in fireman outfits or spacesuits, you know!
 “Laughs”

 Don’t say that, it would be a lot of fun.
 Well, I can’t hesitate to ask about the MONSTER book.
 Why on Earth did you decide to release a “larger than life” size book, which is too expensive for regular fans to get?